Ivan Yakovlev (military officer): Chief of Internal Troops

-He actively participated in the liquidation of the consequences of the nuclear disaster at the Chernobyl Power Plant.
+He participated in the liquidation of the consequences of the nuclear disaster at the Chernobyl Power Plant.
 At that time, over 15 thousand servicemen of the Internal Troops were sent to guard the perimeter of the contaminated zone.
-Yakovlev personally spent a long time in the area of the accident, deciding on the site the organization of service, everyday life, decontamination treatment of people and equipment.
+Yakovlev spent a long time in the area of the accident, deciding on the site the organization of service, everyday life, decontamination treatment of people and equipment.

-On December 24, 1986, he was relieved of his post after the Tu-134 hijacking in Ufa International Airport by servicemen of the 521st escort regiment of the Soviet Ministry of Internal Affairs Matsnev and Yagmurzhi and the murder of several people, as well as a number of conflicts on this basis with the new Minister of Internal Affairs of the Soviet Union, Aleksandr Vlasov.
+On 24 December 1986, he was relieved of his post after the Tu-134 hijacking in Ufa International Airport by servicemen of the 521st escort regiment of the Soviet Ministry of Internal Affairs Matsnev and Yagmurzhi and the murder of several people, as well as a number of conflicts on this basis with the new Minister of Internal Affairs of the Soviet Union, Aleksandr Vlasov.
 He was appointed military inspector-adviser to the Group of General Inspectors of the Soviet Ministry of Defense.
 Since 1992, he has been retired.
 In July 1996, he was appointed consultant to the Commander-in-Chief of the Internal Troops of the Ministry of Internal Affairs of Russia, actively working in this post until the end of his life.
 He also actively worked in the Council of Veterans of the Internal Troops of the Ministry of Internal Affairs of Russia.

-He lived in Moscow, died on September 13, 2002, and was buried at the Troyekurovskoye Cemetery.
+He lived in Moscow, died on 13 September 2002, and was buried at the Troyekurovskoye Cemetery.

 He was a member of the Communist Party of the Soviet Union since 1942.
 Deputy of the Supreme Soviet of the RSFSR of the 8th-11th convocations.